llewelsd/DNATransformer/README.md

 	- dna_big_output.txt
 		simulation output for 1,000,000 sequences of length 198 Use for testing the DNA_BART_198 model
-		or to test the trainer (if you dare. took 4 hours in fp16 mode on an RTX 3090)
+		or to test the trainer (if you dare. took 4 hours in fp16 mode on a)
 		NOTE: is compressed in a .z file because github is extracted when docker is built